OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:12

-> All have turned away, they have together become unprofitable;
+> All have turned away, they have together become worthless;
 > there is no one who does good,
 > not even one.”